MicrosoftDocs/azure-docs/articles/storage/common/storage-use-azcopy-blobs.md

 ### Copy blobs to another storage account with index tags

+You can copy blobs to another storage account and add [blob index tags(preview)](../blobs/storage-manage-find-blobs.md) to the target blob.

+If you're using Azure AD authorization, your security principal must be assigned the [Storage Blob Data Owner](../../role-based-access-control/built-in-roles.md#storage-blob-data-owner) role or must be been given permission to the `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/tags/write` [Azure resource provider operation](../../role-based-access-control/resource-provider-operations.md#microsoftstorage) via a custom Azure role.
+If you're using a Shared Access Signature (SAS) token, that token must provide access to the blob's tags via the `t` SAS permission.

-You can copy blobs to another storage account and add [index tags](../blobs/storage-manage-find-blobs.md) to the target blob by using the `--blob-tags` option along with a URL encoded key-value pair.
+Add [index tags](../blobs/storage-manage-find-blobs.md) to the target blob by using the `--blob-tags` option along with a URL encoded key-value pair.

 For example, to add the a key `my tag` and a value `my tag value`, you would add `--blob-tags='my%20tag=my%20tag%20value'` to the destination parameter.